"We are programmed to receive.

 - The eponymous pub in the Jonathan Creek episode "Mother Redcap."
 A bit of a subversion though, as these were planned murders of specific individuals who the landlord had taken money to 'get rid of'

 - In the fifth series of Supernatural , a hotel sprung up in the middle of nowhere, which trapped tourists in order to feed them to the gods.
+The gods were there to discuss what to do about Lucifer's return.

 - Possibly the subject of the song "Hotel California."

-- The Blue Oyster Cult may refer to this in the concept of Conroy's Bar in Before the Kiss - Conroy's may be a place where vampires gather for a convivial social drink...
+- The Blue Öyster Cult may refer to this in the concept of Conroy's Bar in Before the Kiss - Conroy's may be a place where vampires gather for a convivial social drink...

 - In the song Astronomy, the Four Winds Bar may well be a place that people enter but do not leave - or at least not by the same door... not necessarily because of malevolent intent, but because you might go in through a door on Earth, realise the four winds Bar stands outside time and space, and you cannot find the door again...